bycn/py-jps/README.md

-# Minimal-Counterfactual-Regret-Minimization
+# Joint Policy Search

+Minimal implementation of vanilla [Joint Policy Search](https://arxiv.org/abs/2008.06495) in Python.
-Implementation of basic CFR on Kuhn poker, heavily borrowed from [this source](https://github.com/int8/counterfactual-regret-minimization).  < 150 LOC w/ only the necessary details :)
+The minimal implementation of vanilla CFR / Kuhn poker is heavily borrowed from [this source](https://github.com/int8/counterfactual-regret-minimization).